 If you are deploying clusters in an internet-restricted environment to either vSphere or AWS, you must also perform the steps in Prepare an Internet-Restricted Environment.
 These steps include setting

 TKG_CUSTOM_IMAGE_REPOSITORY as an environment variable.

-Each infrastructure provider has additional prerequisites for management cluster deployment.
+Each target platform has additional prerequisites for management cluster deployment.

 On vSphere with Tanzu in vSphere 8, you do not need to deploy a management cluster.
 See vSphere with Tanzu Supervisor is a Management Cluster.

 Standard_D4s_v3, see Sizes for virtual machines in Azure.